n04x/comp371_project/README.txt

 -			-> by default, shadow is disabled					 -
 ------------------------------------------------------------------

-HOW TO MOVE YOUR HORSE:
+HOW TO MOVE YOUR PLAYER ZEBRA:
 ------------------------------------------------------------------
--  LEFTSHIFT + 'W' -> move the horse along the negative x axis.	 -
+-  LEFTSHIFT + 'W' -> move the zebra along the negative x axis.	 -
--  LEFTSHIFT + 'S' -> move the horse along the positive x axis.	 -
+-  LEFTSHIFT + 'S' -> move the zebra along the positive x axis.	 -
--  LEFTSHIFT + 'D' -> move the horse along the negative z axis.	 -
+-  LEFTSHIFT + 'D' -> move the zebra along the negative z axis.	 -
--  LEFTSHIFT + 'A' -> move the horse along the positive z axis.	 -
+-  LEFTSHIFT + 'A' -> move the zebra along the positive z axis.	 -
 ==================================================================
--  		'w' -> rotate the horse upwards of 5 degrees			 -
+-  		'w' -> rotate the zebra upwards of 5 degrees			 -
--  		's' -> rotate the horse downward of 5 degrees			 -
+-  		's' -> rotate the zebra downward of 5 degrees			 -
--  		'd' -> rotate the horse to the right about 5 degrees	 -
+-  		'd' -> rotate the zebra to the right about 5 degrees	 -
--  		'a' -> rotate the horse to the left about 5 degrees		 -
+-  		'a' -> rotate the zebra to the left about 5 degrees		 -
--		'SPACEBAR' -> relocate the horse at random positions	 -
+-		'SPACEBAR' -> relocate the zebra at random positions	 -
 -		'FN + HOME' -> reset initial position and orientation 	 -
--		'r' -> Make the horse compete a run or walk cycle		 -
+-		'r' -> Make the zebra compete a run or walk cycle		 -
 ==================================================================
+-		'1' -> rotate the zebra head CW							 -
+-		'SHIFT' + '1' -> rotate the zebra head CCW				 -
--		'2' -> raise the horse neck CW							 -
+-		'2' -> raise the zebra neck CW							 -
--		'SHIFT + 2' -> raise the horse neck CCW	 				 -
+-		'SHIFT + 2' -> raise the zebra neck CCW	 				 -
--		'3' -> raise the horse front right leg					 -
+-		'3' -> raise the zebra front right leg					 -
--		'SHIFT + 3' -> lower the horse front right leg			 -
+-		'SHIFT + 3' -> lower the zebra front right leg			 -
--		'4' -> rotate the horse front right knee CW		 		 -
+-		'4' -> rotate the zebra front right knee CW		 		 -
--		'SHIFT + 4' -> rotate the horse front right knee CCW	 -
+-		'SHIFT + 4' -> rotate the zebra front right knee CCW	 -
--		'5' -> raise the horse hind right leg					 -
+-		'5' -> raise the zebra hind right leg					 -
--		'SHIFT + 5' -> lower the horse hind right leg			 -
+-		'SHIFT + 5' -> lower the zebra hind right leg			 -
--		'6' -> rotate the horse hind right knee CW				 -
+-		'6' -> rotate the zebra hind right knee CW				 -
--		'SHIFT + 6' -> rotate the horse hind right knee CCW		 -
+-		'SHIFT + 6' -> rotate the zebra hind right knee CCW		 -
--		'7' -> raise the horse front left leg					 -
+-		'7' -> raise the zebra front left leg					 -
--		'SHIFT + 7' -> lower the horse front left leg			 -
+-		'SHIFT + 7' -> lower the zebra front left leg			 -
--		'8' -> rotate the horse front left knee CW				 -
+-		'8' -> rotate the zebra front left knee CW				 -
--		'SHIFT + 8' -> rotate the horse front left knee CCW 	 -
+-		'SHIFT + 8' -> rotate the zebra front left knee CCW 	 -
--		'9' -> raise the horse hind left leg					 -
+-		'9' -> raise the zebra hind left leg					 -
--		'SHIFT + 9' -> lower the horse hind left leg			 -
+-		'SHIFT + 9' -> lower the zebra hind left leg			 -
--		'0' -> rotate the horse hind left knee CW				 -
+-		'0' -> rotate the zebra hind left knee CW				 -
--		'SHIFT + 0' -> rotate the horse hind left knee CCW 		 -
+-		'SHIFT + 0' -> rotate the zebra hind left knee CCW 		 -
 ------------------------------------------------------------------

 HOW TO MOVE YOUR CAMERA: